neneyhsw/yolo_detection_customization/README.md

 In this example, it set a center box and draw it in image_opencv.cpp.
 Then, calculate IoU to detect the warning distance.
+In addition, it only shows classes of car and truck.
+Other classes will not be shown.(using MS COCO dataset)
+If

 ## Reference
 https://github.com/AlexeyAB/darknet